A wide variety of vegetables, including bell peppers and broccoli, can add important nutrients to a low carb diet.

 Here is a list of the 21 best low-carb vegetables to include in your diet.

 Bell peppers, also known as sweet peppers or capsicums, are incredibly nutritious.

-One cup (149 grams) of chopped red pepper contains nine grams of carbs, three of which are fiber (4).
+One cup (149 grams) of chopped red pepper contains 9 grams of carbs, 3 of which are fiber (4).

 It provides 93% of the Reference Daily Intake (RDI) for vitamin A and a whopping 317% of the RDI for vitamin C, which is often lacking on very low-carb diets.

-Bottom Line: Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 grams of digestible (“net”) carbs per serving.
+Summary Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 grams of digestible (net) carbs per serving.

 Broccoli is a true superfood.

 It’s a member of the cruciferous vegetable family, which includes kale, Brussels sprouts, radishes, and cabbage.

-One cup (91 grams) of raw broccoli contains 6 grams of carbs, two of them fiber (8).
+One cup (91 grams) of raw broccoli contains 6 grams of carbs, 2 of which are fiber (8).

 It also provides more than 100% of the RDI for vitamins C and K.

-Bottom Line: Broccoli contains 4 grams of digestible carbs per serving.
-It's high in vitamins C and K, may reduce insulin resistance and help prevent cancer.
+Summary Broccoli contains 4 grams of digestible carbs per serving.
+It's high in vitamins C and K and may reduce insulin resistance and help prevent cancer.

 Asparagus is a delicious spring vegetable.

-One cup (180 grams) of cooked asparagus contains 8 grams of carbs, four of which are fiber.
+One cup (180 grams) of cooked asparagus contains 8 grams of carbs, 4 of which are fiber.
 It's also a good source of vitamins A, C and K (9).

 Summary Asparagus contains 4 grams of digestible carbs per serving.
 It's a good source of several vitamins and may help protect against certain types of cancer.

 Mushrooms are extremely low in carbs.

 A one-cup (70-gram) serving of raw, white mushrooms contains just 2 grams of carbs, 1 of which is fiber (15).

 What’s more, they’ve been shown to have strong anti-inflammatory properties (

 Summary Mushrooms contain 1 gram of digestible carbs per serving.
 They can reduce inflammation in people with metabolic syndrome.

 Zucchini is a popular vegetable and the most common type of summer squash.
-Summer squash has a long shape and soft skin that can be eaten.
+Summer squash is long with soft skin that can be eaten.